Making oral health a priority is key to lifelong health, no matter how old you are.

-Oral health begins before birth
+In fact, oral health begins before birth!

 The Canadian Dental Association (CDA) recommends a first dental visit within the first year (12 months) as a dental best practice to help prevent cavities.
-It helps to establish a dental home for the child and encourages the development of a positive relationship with your dentist.
+It helps to establish a dental home for the child and encourages the development of a positive relationship with their dentist.

-A Canadian Institute for Health Information report showed that treating early childhood caries (severe decay in the teeth of infants or young children under six years of age) accounts for approximately one-third of all hospital day surgeries performed on preschoolers (ages 1-4 years old).
+A Canadian Institute for Health Information report showed that treating severe tooth decay in infants and young children under 6 accounts for approximately one-third of all hospital day surgeries performed on preschoolers between the ages of 1 and 4.

-Toothaches and infections resulting from untreated cavities in primary (baby) teeth can affect a child’s health and well-being, sometimes resulting in lost sleep, poor growth and nutrition and behavioural problems.
-The negative impacts can also extend to a child’s self-esteem and their ability to learn, communicate and socialize.
+Toothaches and infections resulting from untreated cavities in primary (baby) teeth can affect a child’s health and well-being, sometimes resulting in lost sleep, poor growth and nutrition, and behavioural problems.
+The negative impacts can also extend to a child’s self-esteem and their ability to learn, communicate, and socialize.

 Celebrate Your Child’s First Tooth

-Your child’s first visit to the dentist is an important milestone and should be celebrated!
+At Coventry Dental Care, we believe that your child’s first visit to the dentist is an important milestone and should be celebrated!

 How to Prevent Early Childhood Tooth Decay

-Things you can do at home for your child to help prevent early childhood tooth decay:
+Here are a few things you can do at home for your child to help prevent early childhood tooth decay: